 Students participate in a number of activities and events throughout the academic year, both formal and informal.
-The program hosts public lectures and program socials, while students organize openMDE events and group outings.
+The program hosts public lectures and program socials, while students organize group outings.
 In addition to working closely together, students are encouraged to engage and network beyond the program given the amazing variety of groups and events happening all across campus.

 Ramon Gras (MDE '18) speaks on food systems at "London: Food and the City."